Twiiiiin/Vagrant/README.md

 # Vagrant_TEST

-Questo è un repo di test per il versioning del mio ambiente Vagrant
+This is a test Repo for a learning vagrant+chef project

-Sistema:
+System:
-Macbook Pro 2012
+Macbook Pro 15 Mid 2012
-OSX El Capitan (latest)
+OSX Sierra (latest)